 The code of federal regulars 21 CFR Chapter 1 requires control of all production stages, including system validation and audit trails.
 Refer to this article from Cornell Law School for detailed information.

-Effective use of warehouse management computer systems such as the warehouse management module in Microsoft Dynamics 365’s Supply Chain Management can help keep accurate track of inventory management in pharmaceuticals and manage these challenges.
+Effective use of warehouse management computer systems, such as the warehouse management module in Microsoft Dynamics 365’s Supply Chain Management, can help track inventory management in pharmaceuticals accurately and manage these challenges.

 - Workflow support